Nippon Steel to halt 2 blast furnaces to cope with falling demand

-TOKYO, April 8 (Reuters) - Nippon Steel Corp 5401.T, Japan's biggest steelmaker, will temporarily shut two blast furnaces in Japan later this month to cope with declining demand due to the coronavirus pandemic, it said late on Tuesday.
+TOKYO, April 8 (Reuters) - Nippon Steel Corp 5401.T, Japan's biggest steelmaker, will temporarily shut two blast furnaces in Japan later this month to cope with declining demand due to the coronavirus pandemic, it said late on Tuesday, cutting about a tenth of its capacity.

 The move is the latest in a series of production cuts by various industries due to the economic effects of the coronavirus crisis.